 In a chapter about Explanation and Connectionist Models, forthcoming (2018) in The Routledge Handbook of the Computational Mind, I outline the computational modeling methods used in cognitive science, and contrast them with the simulation methods used in the physical sciences, as well as with the more detailed brain simulations sometimes used in neuroscience.
 I argue that connectionist models of cognition explain by instantiating idealized neural models, and demonstrating their properties.

-In a paper I'm revising (R&R), I argue that the Parallel Distributed Procesing (PDP) Research Group's approach to connectionist modeling in the 1980s to 1990s was largely misunderstood.
+In a paper under review, I argue that the Parallel Distributed Procesing (PDP) Research Group's approach to connectionist modeling in the 1980s to 1990s was largely misunderstood.
 I reinterpret both the textual evidence and the models they produced to show that realistic physiological detail was never their goal, despite some rhetoric that suggested this.
 Rather, although the idea hadn't yet been described and given a vocabulary in philosophy of science, what the PDP group were doing was creating idealized models, and using them as tools for discovering multi-level mechanistic explanations of cognition.

 Body Perception in Psychiatry

-In a recent paper in Synthese (2017), I demonstrate that treatment and research of Anorexia Nervosa (AN) largely overlook one of its three diagnostic criteria---a disturbance of body perception---despite evidence that this symptom might be central to AN etiology and treatment outcomes.
+In a paper in Synthese (online 2017), I demonstrate that treatment and research of Anorexia Nervosa (AN) largely overlook one of its three diagnostic criteria---a disturbance of body perception---despite evidence that this symptom might be central to AN etiology and treatment outcomes.
 I review the history of revisions to the Eating Disorders category of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 This history suggests that the assumption that AN is an Eating Disorder may be responsible for AN's body perception symptoms being overlooked, and perhaps also partly responsible for AN's tragically high relapse and mortality rates.
 I propose a change to the DSM taxonomy allowing for disorders to be listed under multiple categories.

 With several , I worked on a series of experiments investigating whether the Rubber-Hand Illusion (RHI) paradigm might be useful for changing perceptions of the size of one's body.
 In the first study, using Virtual Reality, we induced a full body RHI on healthy participants, effectively changing their perceptions of the size of their bodies, at least in the short term.
 This study was published in PLOS One in 2014.
 Another group recently showed that this effect can be maintained for several hours in both participants with AN and healthy controls, suggesting that it might be a useful paradigm for treating the disturbance of body perception in AN.